networkservicemesh/cmd-forwarder-vpp/README.md

 ## A Note on Running golangci-lint

-Because cmd-forwarder-vppagent is only anticipated to run in Linux, you will need to run golangci-lint run with:
+Because cmd-forwarder-vpp is only anticipated to run in Linux, you will need to run golangci-lint run with:

 ```go
 GOOS=linux golangci-lint run